opendatasoft/ods-portal-devkit/README.md

-This project is a development kit that can be used as a basis for the customization of an OpenDataSoft portal.
-If you are an OpenDataSoft customer and you want to edit your domain's theme (CSS), you can either do it from the online editor in your back-office, or use this development kit to do it from your computer using your own tools, and push the result.
+This project is a development kit that can be used as a basis for the customization of an Opendatasoft portal.
+If you are an Opendatasoft customer and you want to edit your domain's theme (CSS), you can either do it from the online editor in your back-office, or use this development kit to do it from your computer using your own tools, and push the result.